univention/univention-corporate-server/doc/app-center/lifecycle.rst

-even the own Docker registry, and the manual download of the app's Docker image(s) with :command:`docker pull` (for single container apps) or :command:`docker-compose -p $appid pull` (for multi container apps) from the within the :file:`docker-compose.yml` directory of the app (see :ref:`Debugging <testing-debugging>`).
+even the own Docker registry, and the manual download of the app's Docker image(s) with :command:`docker pull` (for single container apps) or :command:`docker-compose -p $appid pull` (for multi container apps) from the within the :file:`docker-compose.yml` directory of the app, see :ref:`Debugging <testing-debugging>`.
 And then also make a new snapshot.
 Especially, having the Docker image(s) locally saves download time during recurring installation test cycles.